If you’re wondering “how to get my music heard” you’re not alone.

 Never realizing that most people (including influencers) are RULED by one thing – looking good or avoiding looking bad.

-So, they’re carefully manicured social media life might not just be inaccurate – it could be a TOTAL lie!
+So, their carefully manicured social media life might not just be inaccurate – it could be a TOTAL lie!

 Not only is this ultimately unfulfilling, many so-called “influencers” don’t have a clue what they’re supposed to be influencing!